 Getting Around the Park

 The park covers a very large area and although you can see much on foot I would recommend hiring a bicycle or golf buggy to take you around if you want to get the most out of your visit.
 Trams also run around the site.
-Cars and mini-buses are allowed into the park (for a fee), but if you are visiting as part of an organized tour transport within the park may be included in the price you’ve already paid.
+Cars and mini-buses are allowed into the park (for a fee), but if you are visiting as part of an organised tour transport within the park may be included in the price you’ve already paid.
 Maps of the park are available at the entrance kiosk.

 How to Get To Ancient Siam